-Teaching your new dog these critical lessons will pay off all his life.
+Teaching your new dog to think of his crate as his safe place for him will pay off all his life.

 Some twenty years ago I got a new puppy.
 Keli was an Australian Kelpie, acquired by the Marin Humane Society to be my Canine Field Agent, partner and assistant in my daily duties as an Animal Services Officer.
 Being selected for this program was a huge honor and responsibility.
 I was determined to do everything right in caring for and training my pup.